Correlations of sieve weights and distributions of zeros: Proof of Proposition

 \section{Proof of Proposition \ref{Proposition lambdaQ squared on RH}}

-As we mentioned in the introduction, much of what we do here was first accomplished by Hooley in \cite[Lemma 2]{Ho00}.
-That said, this result does lie somewhat buried in the literature, and we hope too that we may provide the reader with some motivation as to why this approach might be expected to succeed, which Hooley did not include in \cite{Ho00}.
+As we mentioned in the introduction, much of what we do in this section was first accomplished by Hooley in \cite[Lemma 2]{Ho00}.
+That said, it does not seem to be too much of a stretch to remark that \cite[Lemma 2]{Ho00} is a little buried in the literature, so it seems worth reviving.
+We hope too that we may provide the reader with some motivation as to why this approach might be expected to succeed, which is not included in \cite{Ho00}.